 I was introduced to Forma by Alfred Hoffmann in connection with my research for the book Helvetica Forever.
-Hoffmann, former principal of the Haas typefoundry, called Forma “a blatant copy of Helvetica”.
-At first I tended to agree, especially when looking at the bold weight set with the richiesta-the alternate characters for ‘R’, ‘G’ and ‘a’ in the so-called “German form”.
-But upon closer look and comparison, I now regard it as a soulful interpretation of the neo-grotesk style in its own right.
+Hoffmann, former principal of the Haas typefoundry, called Forma “a blatant copy of Helvetica.”
+At first, I tended to agree, especially when looking at the bold weight set with the richiesta-the alternate characters for R, G, and a in the so-called “German form.”
+But upon a closer look and comparison, I now regard it as a soulful interpretation of the neo-grotesque style in its own right.

 To be a mere rip-off of Helvetica, Forma would have been very late to the hype.
-Released more than 10 years after Helvetica, it arrived as the metal type era was ending.
-Rather, Nebiolo tried to catch up and improve on the whole genre of restrained sans-serifs, of which they had none in their catalog.
-In 1965 Nebiolo installed a “research group” of eight (!) designers — no doubt to Aldo Novarese’s mortification.
+Released more than ten years after Helvetica, Forma arrived as the metal type era was ending.
+Rather, Nebiolo tried to catch up and improve on the whole genre of restrained sans serifs, of which they had none in their catalog.
+In 1965, Nebiolo installed a “research group” of eight (!) designers—no doubt to Aldo Novarese’s mortification.
 Novarese lead a team of (mostly) Milanese designers: Bruno Munari, Franco Grignani, Giancarlo Iliprandi, Ilio Negri, Luigi Oriani, Pino Tovaglia, and Till Neuburg.

-They were commissioned “to develop a more mature, humane interpretation of the Swiss sans-serif trend,” as Alessandro Colizzi puts it.
-Colizzi gave a great talk on the committee-driven development of Forma (and Datillo and Modulo) at ATypI Amsterdam last year.
+They were commissioned “to develop a more mature, humane interpretation of the Swiss sans serif trend,” as Alessandro Colizzi puts it.
+Colizzi gave a great talk on the committee-driven development of Forma (and Datillo and Modulo) at ATypI Amsterdam in 2013.
 He suggested that the panel was essentially inflicted on Novarese to try to come up with some products that the designers in Milan would use.

 “Forma is still very much Novarase’s work,” says Roger, “perhaps his best.”
 Nebiolo tried to gain customers who preferred the more rigid Swiss style by offering alternate characters similar to Helvetica.
 But overall, the typeface was not a big international break in a market saturated by Helvetica and Univers.
 Nebiolo never made the transition to photo-type.
 The type foundry closed in 1978, and Forma became a memory.